kubernetes-sigs/hierarchical-namespaces/docs/user-guide/concepts.md

   is deleted, this does not delete the child.
 By contrast, subnamespaces have their lifetimes tied to that of their parent: if the parent is deleted, so is the subnamespace.
-HNC includes features to prevent you from accidentally delete subnamespaces, or trees of subnamespaces.
+HNC includes features to prevent you from accidentally deleting subnamespaces, or trees of subnamespaces.

 In all other respects, subnamespaces and full namespaces are identical.
 For example, subnamespaces must have unique names within the cluster.
 Subnamespaces